For a limited time only receive 10% off your purchase of vials with promo code tenoff as well as 25% off your purchase of 6+ eggs.

 The sperm samples available at NW Cryobank are available in multiple formats to accommodate different needs.
 NW Cryobank offers frozen donor sperm shipments direct to patients and physicians.
 Donor sperm specimens are prepared frozen in IUI (intra-uterine) washed, and ICI (intra-cervical) un-washed preparations, and can be shipped to all U.S. locations.
 IVF vials are available for many NW Cryobank sperm donors.

 ICI specimens - Raw or rinsed donor semen with all natural body fluids and cellular components of a natural ejaculate, is mixed with a Sperm Freeze Media which contains 0.4% human serum albumin (HIV & Hepatitis negative).
 Sperm Washing Media which contains Gentamicin may in some cases be added to the sample during processing.
 These specimens can be used for vaginal or Intracervical Insemination without any further processing.
 Do not use an ICI specimen for IUI without washing of the specimen by your health care professional.
 This format is appropriate for home vaginal/intra-cervical (ICI) use, or for IVF use.
 These specimens would require further processing in order to be placed into the uterine cavity.
-Each vial contains a minimum of 20 million motile sperm per cc. +/- 30%.
-Each vial can contain 1.0-1.2 cc.
+Each vial contains a minimum of 10-18 million motile sperm.
 If the specimen is processed further, our minimum motility guarantee would be voided.

 IUI - Sperm cells are separated from the raw ejaculate by centrifugation against a density gradient material, then rinsed free of the gradient material and re-suspended in a Sperm Washing Media which contains Gentamicin prior to mixing with Sperm Freeze Media which contains 0.4% human serum albumin (HIV & Hepatitis negative).
 These specimens are prepared so that they may be placed directly into the uterus by your professional health care provider without further processing.
 These units are IUI ready when thawed.
 Prepared for intrauterine insemination, these specimens may also be used for home vaginal/intra-cervical or IVF use.
-These units are concentrated into a smaller volume of 0.5-0.6cc.
-Each vial contains a minimum of 20 million motile sperm per cc +/- 30%.
-This calculates to 7-13 million motile sperm per vial.
+Each vial contains a minimum of 7-13 million motile sperm per vial.
 Some IVF centers performing ICSI prefer ICI specimens.
 Check with your medical professional for preferences.

 Check with NW Cryobank about international shipping options.